Nusa Dua Bali, Indonesia Travel Guide

 Prepare for your departure to ensure a stress-free end to your trip.

-Ngurah Rai International Airport (DPS) has a selection of facilities for departing travelers.
+Ngurah Rai International Airport (DPS) offers a range of facilities for departing travelers.

 Proceed to your airline's check-in counter or use self-check kiosks if available.